-In this guide, we cover everything you need to know about submitting an effective application to an esteemed institution in the United States.
+In this guide, we cover everything you need to know about submitting an effective application to a university in the United States.

 University Application Process at American Universities

 Applying to a university overseas can take a lot of work.
-In this section, we break down the general application procedure for most universities in the United States across all degree levels.
+In this section, we break down the general application procedure for universities in the United States across different degree levels.
+Requirements vary by institution and program, so always confirm the details on each university’s official website.

 Step 1.
 Explore and Shortlist Preferred Universities